 The short version

-I'm an AI Automation & Full-Stack Engineer.
-I run a one-person studio called Formaum.
-I work with multi-location operations across Canada, the US, and the UK that have outgrown the stack they started with and need someone who can audit, architect, build, deploy, and optimise the next one.
+Formaum is a one-person studio.
+Clients are multi-location operations across Canada, the US, and the UK that have outgrown their stack.
+I audit, architect, build, deploy, and optimise the next one.

 How I got here

 Film and TV.
-Production management on $100M+ productions including Skyfall, Avengers, and Game of Thrones.
-Sprints.
-Definition of done.
-Coordinating fifteen vendors who all need to ship the same shot on the same day.
+Production management on $100M-plus budgets: Skyfall, Avengers, Game of Thrones.
+Sprints, definition of done, fifteen vendors converging on a single shot.
 The schedule is the product.
 (IMDB →)

 Who I work with

-Operations leaders at multi-location businesses with real revenue and real operational drag.
-Industry doesn't matter.
+Operations leaders at multi-location businesses with real revenue and real drag.
 Education, franchises, professional services, real estate, gaming, entertainment.
-What matters is whether the operational complexity is real and whether the buyer is senior enough to make a decision and stick to it.
+The filter is operational complexity, not vertical.

 How I work

-The thread: Every client gets the same standard.
+The thread: Same standard every client.
 Audit.
 Architect.
 Build.
 Deploy.
 Optimise.
-The shape of the work is repeatable.
-The build itself is bespoke.
+The shape is repeatable.
+The build is bespoke.

 The tech I run

-Claude (Anthropic) for the AI layer.
+Claude for the AI layer.
 Claude Code for the build layer.
 Trigger.dev and n8n for orchestration.
 Supabase, PostgreSQL, BigQuery for data.
-GoHighLevel, HubSpot, Salesforce, Monday for CRM (depending on what's right for the operation).
+GoHighLevel, HubSpot, Salesforce, Monday for CRM.
 Twilio, Vapi, ElevenLabs for voice.
 Next.js, FastAPI, Python for custom apps.

 Tools change.
 The methodology doesn't.